tvdboom/ATOM/docs_sources/user_guide.md

  Beware that a model's performance can depend greatly on the amount of data on which it is trained.
 For this reason, we recommend only to use this technique with similar models, e.g. only using tree-based models.

 Use successive halving through the [SuccessiveHalvingClassifier](../API/training/successivehalvingclassifier)/ [SuccessiveHalvingRegressor](../API/training/successivehalvingregressor) classes or from `atom` via the [successive_halving](../API/ATOM/atomclassifier/#successive-halving) method.
-After running the pipeline, the `results` attribute will be multi-index, where the first index indicates the iteration and the second the model's acronym.
+After running the pipeline, the `results` attribute will be multi-index, where the first index indicates the number of models (N) in the iteration and the second the model's acronym.

 !!!tip
     Use the [plot_successive_halving](../API/plots/plot_successive_halving) method to